-For most features, simply adding the attribute is sufficient and the least amount of code, and is the recommended way of adding features.
-For a few of the more complex grid features like colgroup/columns and custom dialogs, adding the grid child elements is the only way to add it; there is no equivalent attribute to add to the grid (although these features may use attributes on
+For most features, simply adding the attribute is sufficient and the recommended way of adding features because it requires the least amount of code.
+For a few of the more complex grid features, like colgroup/columns and custom dialogs, adding the grid child elements is the only way to add it; there is no equivalent attribute to add to the grid (although these features may use attributes on

 <zing-grid> to set configuration options).

 We use the term "complexity" in relation to the amount of effort.
 You will need to create more markup and learn the library more to fully understand how each component is used within the